otrv4/otrv4/modes/otrv3-compatible-mode.md

 ## Considerations

-Unlike the other two modes, plaintext messages are allowed in conversations with OTRv4 compatible mode.
+Unlike the other two modes, plaintext messages are allowed in conversations with OTRv3-compatible mode.
 The use of policies, similar to OTRv3, can be used to safely handle the transition from an "encrypted" to a "plaintext" state.

 Notice that in this mode, the security properties stated in the